-Integra advanced the groundwater Hydrogeologic Conceptual Site Model (HCSM) by continued refinement of the geologic model and calibration to proposed mine site specific information in support of the Mine Plan of Operations.
-Additional model development was completed to inform geochemistry and reclamation activities in support of groundwater/surface water infiltration and runoff interactions with the proposed pit and DRSF as proposed in the upcoming MPO and the potential influence on surface water and groundwater.
+Integra continued to advance the groundwater Hydrogeologic Conceptual Site Model (HCSM) by continued refinement and calibration to the updated mine site features proposed in the Mine Plan of Operations.
+Model development continued for pit and DRSF geochemistry and reclamation activities associated with groundwater/surface water infiltration and runoff interactions.

-Integra continued to monitor the 2021 and 2022 installed Vibrating Wire Piezometers (VWPs) as well as installing the first of 5 proposed VWP's that are planned to be installed in 2023.
-These VWPs will be installed in select metallurgical drill holes throughout both the DeLamar and Florida Mountain Pits to monitor groundwater elevations below the pits in proximity to underground workings and to further refine the model parameters and to better understand groundwater flows and elevations in these critical areas.
+Integra continued to monitor the previously installed Vibrating Wire Piezometers (VWPs) as well as installing four of the proposed 6 VWPs in the proposed Florida Mountain and DeLamar Pits.
+These VWPs are being installed in select metallurgical or geotechnical areas to monitor groundwater elevations below the pits in proximity to underground workings and to further refine the model parameters and to better understand groundwater flows and elevations in these critical areas.